IntroToCode/Spring22_Recipes_Codemates6/breakfast/readme.md

 ## Steps for preparation:
-cook egg on pan cheese
+cook egg on pan and add cheese